-In this same survey, the prevalence of symptoms of severe asthma in the preceding 12 months, defined as 4 or more attacks of wheeze, waking at night with asthma symptoms one or more times per week, and/or any episodes of wheeze severe enough to limit the ability to speak, also varied substantially, but was > 7.5% in many centres (Figure 2).
+In this same survey, the prevalence of symptoms of severe asthma in the preceding 12 months (four or more attacks of wheeze, waking at night with asthma symptoms one or more times per week, and/or any episodes of wheeze severe enough to limit the ability to speak) also varied substantially, but was ≥7.5% in many centres (Figure 2).

-Much less is known about the prevalence of asthma in middle-aged and older adults.
-This reflects both a paucity of survey data and the greater difficulty of distinguishing asthma from other respiratory conditions, such as chronic obstructive pulmonary disease (COPD) in older age groups.
+Researchers know much less about the prevalence of asthma in middle-aged and older adults including the elderly.
+This reflects both a paucity of survey data and the greater difficulty of distinguishing asthma from other respiratory conditions, such as chronic obstructive pulmonary disease (COPD), in older age groups.
 In 2016, the Global Burden of Disease (GBD) study estimated that there were 339.4 million people worldwide affected by asthma.
 This represents a 3.6% increase in age-standardised prevalence since 2006.

-What is the impact of asthma on rates of disability and premature death?
+What is the impact of asthma on disability and premature death?